Engineer's degree: Latin America

 In Latin America, a degree or title of "Ingeniero" is awarded after completing five years of college.
 This may be translated as "Engineer", however, its international academic equivalence depends on each country's educational system and can be compared to a six-year post-master's degree.
 Its award may imply obtaining a state licence to legally practice in the field or a professional certification outside the academic environment.

-Chile
+Argentina, Chile, Uruguay

-Chile's higher education system differs from the US model, with a six-year "Título Profesional en Ingeniería" granting the title of engineer.
+Argentina, Chile and Uruguay's higher education systems differ from the US model, with a six-year "Título Profesional en Ingeniería" granting the title of engineer.
 This professional title encompasses a bachelor's degree in science, allowing graduates to enter a master's or doctoral program.
 Alternatively, graduates can proceed directly to a doctorate after the six-year program.
-Therefore, a Chilean professional title in engineering is academically equivalent to a six-year post-master's degree.
+Therefore, this professional title in engineering is academically equivalent to a six-year post-master's degree.